-This section of the router configuration allows you to add, remove and configure VLAN interfaces, including their physical port assignments and IP address settings.
-This allows the router to send and received VLAN tagged traffic from the LAN.
-The handling of untagged traffic is configured in the “LAN Settings” section.
+This section of the router configuration allows you to add, remove and configure VLAN interfaces, including their physical port assignments and IP address settings, allowing the router to send and received VLAN tagged traffic from the LAN.
+You can configure untagged traffic handling in LAN Settings.

 DHCP Pool Start